schonlau/hammock-stata/README.md

 <img src="figures/missing.png" alt="Hammock plot" width="600"/>

 ### Highlight
-Highlight two values of the `type` variable.
+Highlight two values of the "type" variable.
 The first color is the default color.
 `red%50` and `blue%50` are highlight colors. `%50` reduces color intensity.
 ```